Pavel Batel

 Friendship with survivors and personal commitment.

-Our team was founded by the renowned researcher Pavel Batel, who brings over 20 years of experience exploring the history of Terezín.
+respect among Holocaust survivors, reputable institutions, and academics who actively seek his expertise.
 However, Terezín is only one chapter in the rich and complex story of Jewish history in our country.
-Before the Holocaust, our country was home to over 160 Jewish communitie.
-Recognizing this, Pavel joined forces with the talented historian Yvonne to expand the scope of our research.
+Before the Holocaust, our country was home to over 160 Jewish communities.

 While many synagogues and cemeteries survived the Nazi occupation, they suffered from neglect and disregard during the communist era.
 Today, under the guidance of Pavel and Yvonne, our team is dedicated to uncovering and preserving Czech Jewish history.